weirongw23/quick-access/README.md

 Quick access links for all things developer workflow-related.

 #### WHO AM I
 Hi!
-I'm Peter, an always-growing student, coder, designer, and content creator.
+I'm Peter, an always-growing coder, designer, and content creator.
 Currently, I'm a third-year EECS Student at the University of Michigan - College of Engineering studying Computer Science and Data Science, and pursuing a minor in Business Administration through the Ross School of Business.
 I love Computer Science because there's always more to learn and it always feels like a complex, multifaceted puzzle.

 ## Links